mainmatter/playbook/project-flow/full-service/README.md

 Each self-contained feature of the application is represented by a user story.
-User stories enable one or more personas (as identified during the project's [discovery stage](../../project-flow/full-service/#discovery)) to perform a particular taks in order to achieve a particular goal.
+User stories enable one or more personas (as identified during the project's [discovery stage](../../project-flow/full-service/#discovery)) to perform a particular task in order to achieve a particular goal.

 For each user story, we identify: